Swagi-REDACTED/Ps5-Controller-Utils/README.md

 6. It should now be available from you're system tray set it up to you're liking and enjoy playing mnk games with a controller!!

 # Pasted commentsVV
--- as such theres some compatibility options built in to help it work with you're preferred game
+-- ... theres some compatibility options built in to help it work with you're preferred game

 -- if it doesnt work i suggest attempting to fix it yourself also please report any issues or incompatibilities to the github and ensure you post any fixes